 Our inpatient nursing care

-Orthopaedics and rheumatology
+Orthopedics and rheumatology

-Nursing care around the time of operation and the different types of pain therapy are major aspects of orthopaedic surgery.
+Nursing care around the time of operation and the different types of pain therapy are major aspects of orthopedic surgery.
 We also focus on the support and alleviation of rheumatological diseases.
 Discussions with patients are also part of our routine work.
 Close cooperation with all the professionals involved in patient care is of great importance.
 Nursing care at Balgrist University Hospital is ISO certified.

-Ward managers of the orthopaedic unit
+Ward managers of the orthopedic unit

 Here for you